 High-functioning depression is similar to a major depression disorder, but the signs and symptoms are less severe.
-While you may be able to maintain a job or going to school, you’ll also struggle with a low mood as you go about day-to-day activities.
+While you may be able to maintain a job or go to school, you’ll go about these daily activities with a low mood.

 High-Functioning Depression Defined